Lahıc, Ismailli: Research

 Lahij, due to its unique and original features, has, throughout its history, been a centre of gravity for writers, scholars, artists and filmmakers, and, today, the residents make considerable efforts to promote the Region's cultural heritage.
 Manaf Suleymanov, the Azerbaijani writer and journalist, who was originally from Lahij, published a book, in 1994, entitled “Lahij: Ethnographic and artistic insight”.
 The natural and manmade beauties of the Region are reflected in the paintings by the talented Lahij artist – Agha Mehdiyev.

 The interest of scholars in the heritage of Lahij has been always at the highest level, and both Azerbaijan and foreign experts have written research papers about this unique village.

 Films about Lahij and its residents have been, and presently are, shown at international contests and film festivals.
 The film called Emanet ("Heritage") directed in 2006, by filmmaker Shamil Najafzade, is dedicated to the unique culture of Lahij and to the current problems faced by its people.
 Lahij Pace (2008) directed by Fariz Ahmadov, was included in the competition at the Irpen Film Festival, which was held in Ukraine, and also at the 39th International Rushd Film Festival of Iran.
 This film received a prize and diploma at the Second International Festival – Turfilm-Riga-2009 – which is dedicated to films about tourism.

 Both the State of Azerbaijan and the Lahij Community make continued and considerable efforts to preserve Lahij's unique culture, applied arts and traditional system of arranging handicraft production, together with ensuring cooperation within both Lahij's community and its neighbours.

 Lahij was proclaimed a historical and cultural reserve by the decision dated 23 December 1980 of the Soviet of Ministers of Azerbaijan.

+In 2015, Copper craftsmanship of Lahij has been included by UNESCO into the Representative List of the Intangible Cultural Heritage of Humanity.